-Conversational outcomes relative to (hetero)sexist microaggressions are considered in the analyses presented in this article in terms of conversational 'trajectories'.
-Specifically, as summarised in Table 1, illustrative excerpts are organised into two sections, each reflecting patterns relating to sequence organisation, turn design and action orientation.
-The first section relates to the positioning of potential microaggressive comments within sequences (so to how it becomes relevant to say something microaggressive, how this is done, and to what effects).
-The second section discusses accusations and responses to them, examining how microaggressive talk might both incite accusations and manifest in defences against them (so relates to 'difficult dialogues').
-Examples of two different conversational trajectories are presented in each section.
+Conversational outcomes relative to (hetero)sexist microaggressions are considered in terms of conversational 'trajectories' - that is, the courses which conversations take and, in particular, conversational outcomes following possible microaggressions.
+As summarised in Table 1, illustrative excerpts are organised into two sections, each reflecting patterns relating to sequence organisation, turn design and action orientation.
+The first section relates to the positioning of potential microaggressive comments within sequences (i.e. how it becomes relevant to say something microaggressive, how this is done and to what effects).
+The second section discusses accusations and responses to them, examining how microaggressive talk might both incite accusations and manifest in defences against them (i.e. 'difficult dialogues').